TeranG710/Sprint2Monopoly/README.md

    cd MonopolyProject
    ```
 2. **Build the Project:**
-   - Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse, VS Code with Java support).
+   - Open the project in your preferred IDE (e.g., IntelliJ IDEA, VS Code with Java support).
    - Ensure all dependencies are resolved.
    - Compile the project.